ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-o do la Case or Accidents
+What to do la Case or Accidents
 Prof. Wilder, of Cornell University,
 gives thesn short rules for action in cases
 of accident.
 It would uot be a bad thing